danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 23

+I implemented part 1 with `Vec`, thinking in the back of my mind that a circular linked list would make more sense.
+But with only 100 rounds, why?

+For part 2, I was vaguely hopeful that 1M cards and 10M rounds would still be small enough for my part 1 solution to work.
+I think it _would_ have, but only after ~10 hours.
+Interestingly, Jeremy reported that his Python implementation using a list would also have taken ~10 hours.
+I guess most of that time is big calls to `memcpy`, whether it's being done by Rust or Python.
+So it makes sense that they take about the same.

+I started reading about [Rust's `std::LinkedList`][ll] but it seemed pretty terrible.
+The "cursors" feature is experimental and many of the operations that would make you want to use a linked list, like `remove`, have APIs that force them to be O(N) instead of O(1).
+There were also some [blog posts][lists] and Stack Overflow questions that suggested that writing a linked list implementation is quite hard in Rust due to unclear ownership.

+That got me thinking about how I could make my own hacky linked list.
+I started with a `Vec` of the numbers and set up a parallel array to store the index of the next value in the list.
+Then I realized I didn't need the first array at all!
+The value at position N is the number after N in the list.
+Once I switched to this representation, all the game operations became completely trivial and I got the solution in 680ms.

+Apparently Axl switched to C for this one!
+I think knowing the [100 prisoners problem][100] made the permutation array representation more intuitive to me.

 ## Day 20

 Today was pretty rough!
 I think my whole approach was more or less fine, it was just a slog to implement all the rotations and flips.
 I wound up writing out all the transformations (flips + rotates) on paper to make sure I got them right.
 After yesterday's experience, I was being careful.